azchin/azchin.github.io/index.md

 layout: default
 ---
 # About Me
+I am part of [Team Atlanta](https://team-atlanta.github.io/), one of the winning teams in the [AIxCC](https://aicyberchallenge.com/) semi-finals competition at DEF CON 32.
+Catch us next year at the finals at DEF CON 33!

 I am currently a Ph.D. student at the
 [Georgia Institute of Technology](https://www.gatech.edu/), working with [Prof. Taesoo Kim](https://taesoo.kim/) at the